-We’ve had an excellent and busy hunting season so far here and with only 3 days left of the red deer stag season, our thoughts now turn to other opportunities for winter hunting in Scotland.
+Now that the red deer stag season is over, our thoughts now turn to other opportunities for winter hunting in Scotland.

 The two main types of traditional winter hunting in Scotland are red deer hind stalking and walked up or driven pheasant and partridge shooting.
 The two hunts are very different and tend to happen in different locations (with a few exceptions) but both have a lot to offer for the visiting international hunter.

 Red deer hind stalking is one of the most rewarding types of winter hunting in Scotland as it allows guests to see large areas of stunning Highland country side and it is also necessary to maintain a healthy red deer population.

 Hind stalking lasts all day and usually starts at around 09:00.
 Guests walk into the hills accompanied by an expert estate deer stalker who will guide them towards the deer all the time staying low to the hill and keeping the deer upwind.
 Once in position the stalker will select the deer that need to be culled for the health of the population and will advise the guest which shot (s) to take.

 After the kill the deer is gralloched (disembowelled) on the hill by the stalker before being carried back to the waiting Highland ponies to be transported back down the hill.

 A hind stalk will often take guests miles into the hills to see areas of Scotland few other visitors ever get to see.
 Guests will enjoy a unique day spent in the company of the expert deer stalkers who are always keen to share their encyclopaedic knowledge of the land, flora, fauna and traditions of the countryside.

 The scenery for hind stalking is beautiful and it is an excellent test of a hunter’s stalking skills and proficiency with a rifle and, being much less expensive than stag stalking, it’s an all-round excellent value day out in the Highlands.